RobHauffe/BlotQuant/README.md

 - **Group Management:** Editable history dropdown for group names to streamline analysis of multiple blots.
 - **Normalization:** Automatically normalize target proteins against loading controls (e.g., Actin, GAPDH).
 - **Data Export:** Export comprehensive results to Excel or open data directly in GraphPad Prism.
+- **Undo & Shortcuts:** Full undo support for ROI drawing with `Ctrl+Z` shortcut.
+- **Data Import:** Reload previous datasets from Excel to reuse loading control data across multiple analyses.
-- **Visual Feedback:** Real-time overlay of selected regions and lane dividers.
+- **Visual Feedback:** Real-time overlay of selected regions and lane dividers, with an integrated "How to" guide for new users.

 ## Methods